suryajeetlondhe/flutter_interview_questions/README.md

 Flutter Questions and Answers
 ---

+---
-1) What is Flutter?
+1.What is Flutter?
+---
    Flutter is an open-source UI toolkit, developed by Google and first released in 2017.
 It uses the Dart language and allows developers to create cross-platform apps for Android, iOS, web, and desktop from a single codebase.
 It features a fast UI framework, hot reload, and rich widgets for smooth development.

 ---

-2) What is Dart and Why does Flutter use it?
+2.What is Dart and Why does Flutter use it?
+---
    Dart is a programming language developed by Google in 2011.
 It is optimized for building fast, scalable, and cross-platform applications.

 Flutter uses Dart because: